borball/ocp-cluster-scaling/README.md

     #Optinal, required only when the node is a KVM instance
     kvm_uuid: 22222222-1111-1111-0000-000000000003
 ```

-The hub.kubeconfig and cluster.kubeconfig can be the different if you are using another dedicated cluster to expand other clusters.

 Next we will add a new master node into the cluster and replace the existing one.